 Best Times to Visit Colorado Springs

 |December-February||Despite popular belief, Colorado Springs winters aren't all that frosty when compared to the state's other cities.
-In fact, average high temperatures generally hover in the low to mid 40s.
-Less-than-ideal snow conditions draw winter travelers to major ski towns like Aspen, Telluride and Vail instead.
-That could be good news you, since Colorado Springs' hotel prices will be low.
-Just be warned: Some properties close up shop for the season, so you'll have to call ahead.|
+In fact, average high temperatures generally hover in the 40s, and less-than-ideal snow conditions redirect winter travelers to major ski towns like Aspen, Telluride and Vail instead.
+That could be good news you, since Colorado Springs' hotel prices will be low — at least at properties that welcome guests year-round.|